tong-woo/WDPS2021_Web_Entity_linker_Group17/README.md

 ## 4. Limitations

 After inspection of our results we found out that spaCy is not good at detecting religious entities (e.g. God, Holy Spirit).
 In addition to this, we did not find a way to discard non-existing entities (e.g. Non-famous humans who are not in wikipedia) other than the cosine similarity filtering.
+Finally, our execution speed is not optimal due to the use of Virtuoso external server.